‘Goodwill-don’t-leave-us tour’: More stumbles on Royal Caribbean visit

 During their Caribbean tour, a visit attempting to drum up support for the British monarch, the Earl and Countess of Wessex were told that Antigua and Barbuda should “become a republic” by its prime minister Gaston Browne.

-Prince Edward and Sophie touched down in Antigua and Barbuda on Monday, the final stop on their week-long tour of the Caribbean to mark Queen Elizabeth’s Platinum Jubilee.
+Prince Edward and wife Sophie touched down in Antigua and Barbuda on Monday, the final stop on their week-long tour of the Caribbean to mark the Queen’s platinum jubilee.

 But the visit hasn’t come without its hurdles, including a last-minute cancellation, a blistering open letter and pointed comments from Prime Minister Browne.